lavylavenderr/unify-support/README.md

-# Austrian Personnel Bot
+# Unify Support Bot

-This is the bot that runs the backend things at Austrian.
-It shall help keep things running well.
-This bot is coded in TypeScript, which is JavaScript, however, with more type safety built in.
+This bot is the modmail support system in order to provide services to our customers.
+If you have any questions, please inform Lavender.

 ## Setting up the Bot